luqmanito/Project-1-Restful-API-Mockup-Haya-Coffee/readme.md

 `GET /profile/` Retrieve the profile user by ID

-`GET /profile/modify` Edit the profile user
+`PATCH /profile/modify` Edit the profile user

 ####  ENDPOINT admin user

-  `GET /products/add` Add new menu of dishes and drinks for
+  `POST /products/add` Add new menu of dishes and drinks for

-  `GET /products/modify` Edit the menu of dishes and drinks
+  `PATCH /products/modify` Edit the menu of dishes and drinks

-  `GET /products/del/:id` Delete the menu of dishes and drinks by ID
+  `DELETE /products/del/:id` Delete the menu of dishes and drinks by ID

   `GET /products/product_detail/` Retrieve the spesific menu of dishes and drinks